fmenardo/sim_cluster_MTB/README.md

 # Pipeline to simulate the evolution of genome sequences of MTB under different conditions

-This repository contained supplementary data code used for the preprint **Clustering and terminal branch lengths analyses can not reliably detect variation in transmission among sub-populations of Mycobacterium tuberculosis**.
+This repository containes supplementary data and code used for the preprint **"Clustering and terminal branch lengths analyses can not reliably detect variation in transmission among sub-populations of *Mycobacterium tuberculosis*"**.

 * sim_results:        a folder containing results for all simulations performed in the study (clustering rates and terminal branch lengths)